 As Zelensky tries to negotiate a ceasefire with Russian President Vladimir Putin, he needs American support, she says.
 “The U.S. can be the guarantee that it [is] a serious discussion.”
 But it’s apparent to her that “Trump won't keep the Kremlin in line in Ukraine.”

-That appearance of Trump taking a pro-Kremlin stance was underscored last Wednesday when Christopher Anderson, a State Department official, testified before the House impeachment inquiry saying that last November, when Russia attacked Ukrainian vessels in Ukrainian waters, taking the crews as prisoners, the State Department drafted a strong condemnation of Moscow — which was blocked by the White House.
+That appearance of Trump taking a pro-Kremlin stance was underscored last Wednesday when Christopher Anderson, a State Department official, testified before the House impeachment inquiry that last November, when Russia attacked Ukrainian vessels in Ukrainian waters, taking the crews as prisoners, the State Department drafted a strong condemnation of Moscow — which was blocked by the White House.

 Russia has loomed large in the minds and fears of Ukrainians for decades, and for good reason.